thecloudgarage/eks-anywhere/powerprotect/powerprotect-blog-end-to-end.md

 ```
 * If scenario pertains to namespace deletion, recover sock-shop resources via PowerProtect restore and verify
 * While restoring select restore to new namespace and provide the same namespace name sock-shop so that powerprotect will create the namespace automatically
+* Create an additional order in sock-shop application and create an incremental backup

 ### :cloud: SCENARIO-2 Restore from one EKS Anywhere cluster to another EKS Anywhere cluster
 * While being SSH'd into EKS Anywhere Administrative machine